3.9.1Upgrading an Existing Installation

 Starting with version 2020.11.R01, Smile CDR automatically upgrades your database when the new version first starts up.

-The automatic database upgrade is convenient, and appropriate for smaller systems, development or testing environments.
-For large systems in production, we recommend running the smileutil: Migrate Database command line tool to perform the migration.
+The automatic database upgrade is convenient and appropriate for smaller systems, development or testing environments.
+For all other deployments, we strongly recommend running the smileutil: Migrate Database command line tool to perform the migration.
 This will provide visual feedback of progress, avoid problems with timeouts on long-running tasks, and (optionally) allow a DBA to review the upgrade script to account for any local changes.

 As of version 2022.11.R01, Flyway is no longer used to perform database migrations.
 Instead, Smile CDR now uses the HAPI-FHIR Migration Tool.
 This tool is backwards compatible with Flyway database migration and shares the same schema migration history tables that Flyway used: FLY_CDR_MIGRATION for the Cluster Manager database and FLY_HFJ_MIGRATION for the FHIR Repository database.
 The HAPI-FHIR Migration Tool uses a simple lock-record mechanism to ensure that only one process in a cluster is performing a database migration at a time.
 This lock-record has an installed_rank of -100 and a unique value (UUID) in the description column.
 The migration operation should automatically delete this lock record upon completion, even if there was a migration error.
 However in some scenarios, (e.g. loss of database connection in the middle of a migration), it is possible that this lock record will not be properly removed after the migration is complete.
 If this happens, you can set the CLEAR_LOCK_TABLE_WITH_DESCRIPTION environment variable (or System Property) to the value of the description of this lock record to instruct Smile CDR to delete it before starting a new migration.